 “So we were trying not to get too high on ourselves because of how it ended the year before,” Anderson said.
 “But with how we went through the first three series in the (Pac-12), that showed us that we can really do some damage and make a run at this.”

 The Beavers dominated their first conference set, outscoring ASU 16-1 in the desert.
-Trailing late in its first two matchups with Arizona, OSU fought back for a pair of walk-off victories to seize control of the Pac-12 race.
+Trailing late in its first two matchups with Arizona, OSU fought back for two walk-off victories to seize control of the Pac-12 race.

 Two more walk-offs against Utah helped push the winning streak to 23.